stevencox/blackbalsam/README.md

 ## Overview

-Blackbalsam's JupyterHub interface features a notebook environment with extensive artificial intelligence, visualization, and scalable computing capabilities built in.
-It also features ability to dynamically create personal Spark clusters using the underlying Kubernetes infrastructure.
+Blackbalsam's JupyterHub notebook environment features artificial intelligence, visualization, and scalable computing capabilities.
+It also features the ability to dynamically create personal Spark clusters using the underlying Kubernetes infrastructure.
 The prototype system runs at the [Renaissance Computing Institute](https://renci.org/) in an on premise cluster and it is cloud ready.
 Blackbalsam is open source under the MIT License.

 ### Authentication
 Access is provided via GitHub and OpenID Connect (OIDC).
 Whitelisted users can use their GitHub identity to login and start working immediately.